GDPR common sense FAQ’s for small businesses

 If someone gives me their business card, can I call or email them?

 Of course.
 That’s why we all have business cards and why we give them out and people give them to us.
 To be contacted.

 Can I add someone to my newsletter if I have their business card?

 No. If you want to email them direct, that’s fine, that’s what they gave you the card for.
 They DID NOT give you the card to be added to mass marketing lists.

 Do I need to ask permission to add someone to my newsletter email?

 Yes.
 And you need to ensure that there is an opt-out link included in the newsletter so that they can unsubscribe should they wish to.

 Do I need to ask permission to send my newsletter to someone already on my list?

-Theoretically in time you do need to, but the reality is a little bit different.
+Not if you have communicated with them recently.
 If you include an unsubscribe link in all your newsletters, which you should be doing anyway, then recipients are being asked each time you send them your newsletter if they wish to continue receiving it and are being provided with an easy means to opt out.
-So, unless you would like use GDPR as a reason to contact all your list recipients, you shouldn’t need to.
+So, unless you would like to use GDPR as a reason to contact all your list recipients, you shouldn’t need to.

 Can I make a marketing call to a phone number on a company website?